 So…..I not only wanted to compete and win, I needed to do it all without the ability to Carb cycle, Carb load or eat the 100 plant based foods that make me sick.
 As per usual, you ask Enterprise for the impossible, and you shall receive.

-Chris and I started working together in February.
+I started working with Enterprise in February.
 Since I wasn’t a simple, clear cut case, we did a lot of trial and error.
 Our training sessions were often spent chatting about how I felt my body was coping, what minor changes we could make and making sure I was progressing.

 We found out pretty early on that my mind was stronger than my body, and hard core training sessions were out of the question, as my body didn’t have the ability to bounce back from such heavy stresses.
 At times this was frustrating for me, but necessary so I didn’t end up sick for days.